stefaniabruma/LibraryApplication/README.md

-This is a Python console application that manages a library's book borrowings.
+This is a Python console application that manages a library's lending system.